imgrant/ebi-gallery-infra/README.md

 To develop the application, I started with an [existing example image gallery application](https://github.com/waleedahmad/LaravelGallery).

-  > 💡 Source code for the application is available at https://github.com/imgrant/LaravelGallery.
+💡 Source code for the application is available at https://github.com/imgrant/LaravelGallery.

 For deployment, two example workflows are included in this repository (see [Infrastructure & deployment](#%EF%B8%8F-infrastructure--deployment) below).

 ### 🔧 Application development

-The existing application is described in a [blog article](https://quantizd.com/building-an-image-gallery-with-laravel-and-react/) as a tutorial of how to build a simple image upload application with [Laravel](https://laravel.com/) and [ReactJS](https://reactjs.org/).
+The existing application is described in a [blog article](https://quantizd.com/building-an-image-gallery-with-laravel-and-react/) as a tutorial of how to build a simple image upload application with [Laravel](https://laravel.com/)[^1] and [ReactJS](https://reactjs.org/).[^2] The application required some additional features to meet the challenge requirements (e.g. verification of image size, resolution).

-  > [Laravel](https://laravel.com/) is an open-source PHP framework for web applications; [React](https://reactjs.org/) is an open-source frontend JavaScript library for building web user interfaces.

-The application required some additional features to meet the challenge requirements (e.g. verification of image size, resolution).
 It was also re-factored for better cloud-native functionality, incorporating some minor fixes, and containerised.

 A continuous integration workflow (using GitHub Actions) was also developed and deployed with the application repository, which builds the container images and pushes them to a container registry repository at [Docker Hub](https://hub.docker.com/u/igrnt).

+[^1]: [Laravel](https://laravel.com/) is an open-source PHP framework for web applications
+[^2]: [React](https://reactjs.org/) is an open-source frontend JavaScript library for building web user interfaces

 ### 🏗️ Infrastructure & deployment